NTUCSIECouncil/FreshmanICPC2024/O/statement/description.md

 ```
 This is because that `b` is not defined before its usage.

 Note that since we know nothing about `func`, you can not skip the execution of a function.
 For example, even if the `a` in the code above is never used afterwards, you still have to execute `func(b)`.
 Actually storing `a` in a register is however optional.
+Also, during the execution of the function, the register to store the parameter can already be freed and given other uses. i.e. in the `a = func(b)` case, assuming that `b` is never used afterwards, `a` can use the same register as `b`.

+Now, given a code file.
+If we want to make all variables to be stored in a register, what is the minimum number of registers we need?

 To simplify the problem for you to solve, we have already transformed the code into its intermediate representation form.